 The Fifo has two 'watermarks' called Granularity and Alarm.
 They can be set now to their desired value.
 Granularity indicates the 'level' of data in the FIFO at which BestComm will stop operating on it (either filling or emptying it).
 The Alarm is the level of data in the FIFO at which BestComm must resume operation and start moving data.
 The Alarm level can be set to any value by writing the SCLPC "LPC RX/TX FIFO Alarm register" (MBAR+0x3C4C).
-The Granularity can be set by writing to the SCPLC "LPC RX/TX FIFO Control register" (MBAR+0x3C48).
-Granularity is measured in 32-bit words and can be set from 0 to 7.
+The Granularity can be set by writing to the SCPLC "LPC RX/TX FIFO Alarm register" (MBAR+0x3C4C).
+The Granularity can be set from 0 to 7.
 It is important to remember that BestComm will wait before transmitting to have enough data in the FIFO to cover an entire transaction (whose number of bytes is fixed by the PBT field in the control register).
 Therefore the Alarm level shall be always be set greater than the PBT size to avoid stalling the DMA engine.